latchbio/latch/docs/source/snakemake/tutorial.md

 Copy the auto-generated Snakemake entry point file into the container.
 This Python file will be executed when the workflow runs.
 For now, you don't need to be familiar with the contents of this file.

-## Step 4: Upload the workflow to Latch
+## Step 4: Upload the Workflow to Latch

 Finally, type the following commands to log in to your account and register the workflow to Latch: